brinkmanlab/IslandCompare/ui/public/about.md

 # Clustering

 **Mash** is used as part of a two-step clustering to approximate the similarity between genomic island sequences.
-Mash applies MinHashing to sequence k-mers in order to determine sequence similarity, as measured by an approximation of the Jaccard index {Ondov et al.,2016, https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0997-x}.
+Mash applies MinHashing to sequence k-mers in order to determine sequence similarity, as measured by an approximation of the Jaccard index [Ondov et al.,2016](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0997-x).

 **MCL (Matrix Cluster Algorithm)** is an approach to resolving similarity matrices into clusters.
 The algorithm first converts the matrix into a weighted graph and then performs iterative graph traversals, trimming underutilized edges.
 Denser regions of the graph will ultimately be grouped into clusters [van Dongen, 2000](https://micans.org/mcl/index.html?sec_thesisetc).